Contact us today!

 Wine goes into metal containers

-Vintners have used a variety of material to store wine, notably clay pots (amphorae), then wooden casks and glass from the 17th century.
+Vintners have used a variety of materials to store wine, notably clay pots (amphorae), then wooden casks and glass from the 17th century.
 Now wine is being presented in aluminium, making it more lightweight, easier to recycle and transport.
 It can also be cooled more quickly.
 UK supermarkets are now offering wine in metal but any such packaging is only designed for a short shelf life.
 After two years the lining of the can starts to degrade whilst the oxygen present will oxidise the contents.

 Top New Zealand wines tasted

-Top Californian Tasting
+Leading Californian Tasting

 Top Californian wines from Gallo's Luxury Portfolio were presented by Marie Weiss.
 The range included J Cuveen20 (a stylish Brut created to celebrate the winery's 20th anniversary), Orin Swift's Blank Stare Sauvignon Blanc (from the Russian River Valley) and Rombauer Cameros Chardonnay (from fruit sourced where the San Pablo Bay meets the southern end of Napa and Sonoma valleys).
 The single vineyard Talbott Sleepy Hollow Pinot Noir, Denner Dirt Worship Syrah (from Paso Robles) and Louis M Martini Cabernet Sauvignon (from the Napa Valley) were among the red wines enjoyed by members